boringPpl/Notes/README.md

 # Data Projects For Interview & Tutorials
-# Titanic: Tutorial for the first LR projects
+Titanic : Tutorial for the first LR projects
-# HasBrain Interview Project: Project for HasBrain.Inc Interview
+HasBrain Interview Project: Project for HasBrain.Inc Interview